Act Promptly To Protect Your Record After A Virginia DUI Arrest

 Then, if your criminal case results in a conviction, you may be facing one or more of these penalty scenarios:

-- For a first-time DUI with blood alcohol content (BAC) of at least 0.08: fines of $250-$2500, up to twelve months in jail and a one-year driver’s license suspension (and a minimum of five days in jail with a BAC of at least .15)
+- For a first-time DUI with blood alcohol content (BAC) of at least 0.08: fines of $250-$2,500, up to 12 months in jail and a one-year driver’s license suspension (and a minimum of five days in jail with a BAC of at least .15)

 Get Trustworthy Legal Advice As Soon As Possible